ckeditor/ckeditor5/docs/tutorial/commands.md

 If you want to read more about the commands, see the {@link framework/architecture/core-editor-architecture#commands Commands} document.

-Otherwise go to the next chapter, where you'll {@link tutorial/view learn more about updating model UI}.
+Otherwise go to the next chapter, where you'll {@link tutorial/view learn more about updating the model UI}.